 The accounting for broad option agreements is dependent on the nature of the option granted to the collaborative partner.
 For broad option agreements where the option to secure a development and commercialization license to the Company's TAP technology is considered substantive, the Company defers upfront payments received and recognizes this revenue over the period during which the collaborator could elect to take an option for a development and commercialization license.
 These periods are specific to each collaboration agreement.
 If a collaborator takes an option to acquire a development and commercialization license under these agreements, any substantive option fee is deferred and recognized over the life of the option, generally 12 to 18 months.
 If a collaborator exercises an option and the Company grants a single target development and commercialization license to the collaborator, the Company accounts for any license fee as it would an upfront payment on a single target license, as discussed above.
-Upon exercise of an option to acquire a development and commercialization license, the Company would also recognize any remaining deferred option fee or exercise fee as it would an upfront payment on a single target license as discussed above.
+Upon exercise fee as it would an upfront payment on a single target license, as discussed above.
+Upon exercise fee as it would an upfront payment on a single target license, as discussed above.
+Upon exercise fee as it would an upfront payment on a single target license, as discussed above.
+Upon exercise fee as it would an upfront payment on a single target license, as discussed above.
 In the event a broad option/research agreement were to be terminated, the Company would recognize as revenue any portion of the upfront fee that had not previously been recorded as revenue, but was classified as deferred revenue, at the date of such termination.
 The Company recognizes revenue related to research activities as they are performed, as long as there is persuasive evidence of an arrangement, the fee is fixed or determinable, and collection of the related receivable is probable.